marb61a/Course-Notes/Misc/Data Protection/Fraud Prevention, Dispute Resolution and PCI-DSS Masterclass.md

 111. Requirement 12: InfoSec Policy

-112. General Patterns and Recap
+General Patterns and Recap
+  -
+  -

-113. Module Outro
+Module Outro
-5min

-Play
+  -
+  - A brief recap of the key takeaways from the module

-114. Course Outro
+Course Outro
-2min
+  -
+  - A brief recap of the key takeaways from the subject modules

 Play
 115. Intro